Home >> Services >> Body >> Gynecomastia, Orange County, CA

 What is the Recovery After Gynecomastia Surgery?

 Recovery usually takes several weeks total.
 You will be given a compression garment or a compression wrap after surgery to help reduce swelling and to help your skin heal down to your chest.
-If drains were placed, they will usually be removed at 1 week after surgery.
+Drains are typically used during this surgery and are removed within 2 to 3 weeks as the healing process progresses.

 We recommend taking a week off of work, but some patients will return to light duty work after only several days.
 Any heavy lifting or strenuous exercise can be resumed at 6 weeks.
 Light cardio can be resumed at 3 weeks.